-All KMP Executives were eligible.
+Select senior Executives (including all KMP Executives) were eligible.
 The Chief Executive Officer had Shareholder approval to participate in the plan.

 What Securities Are Offered?

 Performance rights are granted over ordinary fully paid shares.
 Each performance right represents a right to receive one share in the Company plus prorated shares in accord with dividends accrued over the vesting period, subject to the terms of the LTI Plan.
 The default settlement is in shares.
 The Board may, in its absolute discretion, permit settlement in cash.
 The Board also has discretion to satisfy vested grants and the allocation of subsequent shares to participants by either the issue of new shares or an on-market acquisition.